 The Barrio Azteca gang, also known as "Los Aztecas," was formed in the El Paso, Texas prison system in 1986.
 The gang expanded after 1996, due in part to increasing deportations of imprisoned Mexican criminals by the United States.
 By the early 2000s, the gang controlled prisons in Chihuahua, and has since continued to grow.
-According to US estimates, it had around 3,500 members in 2011; by 2013, it reportedly had up to 5,000 in the Juarez area alone and an estimated 3,000 in the US.
-According to the FBI, Barrio Azteca also has members in Massachusetts and Pennsylvania, and Texas authorities have reported a Barrio Azteca presence in New Mexico.
+According to US estimates, it had around 3,500 members in 2011.
+By 2013, it reportedly had up to 5,000 in the Juárez area alone and an estimated 3,000 in the US.
+According to the US Federal Bureau of Investigation (FBI), Barrio Azteca also has members in Massachusetts and Pennsylvania, and Texas authorities have reported a Barrio Azteca presence in New Mexico.

 Barrio Azteca Factbox

-As of March 2015, the organization's top leader still at large was Eduardo Ravelo, who formed part of the FBI's Top Ten Most Wanted Fugitives list, with a $100,000 price on his head.
-Ravelo is believed to issue orders for the organization in Juarez, to move back and forth across the US border, and to be responsible for a great deal of the violence that has wracked the border state.
-Much of the rest of the Azteca leadership is based out of US jails, where leaders use telephones, the postal service and secret messages filtered to visitors to communicate with members on the outside.
-The Cereso jail in Juarez has also served the gang as an important operational center for weapons and drugs smuggling, according to one former member.
+As of March 2015, the organization's top leader (still at large) was Eduardo Ravelo, who formed part of the FBI's Top Ten Most Wanted Fugitives list, with a $100,000 price on his head.
+Ravelo is believed to issue orders for the organization in Juárez, to move back and forth across the US border, and to be responsible for a great deal of the violence that has wracked the border state.
+Much of the rest of the Barrio Azteca leadership is based out of US jails, where leaders use telephones, the postal service and secret messages filtered to visitors to communicate with members on the outside.
+The Cereso jail in Juárez has also served the gang as an important operational center for weapons and drugs smuggling, according to one former member.

-Beginning in the 2000s, Barrio Azteca started to assist Mexico's Juarez Cartel with operations, and the gang became an important element in the battle between the Juarez Cartel and the Sinaloa Cartel for control of the city of Juarez.
-The Juarez Cartel's armed wing "La Linea" recruited members from Barrio Azteca to fight the Sinaloans in 2008, and many gang members were killed or arrested.
-The group also helped the Juarez Cartel move people and drugs and acquire weapons and vehicles.
+Beginning in the 2000s, Barrio Azteca started to assist Mexico's Juárez Cartel with operations, and the gang became an important element in the battle between the Juárez Cartel and the Sinaloa Cartel for control of the city of Juárez.
+The Juárez Cartel's armed wing, "La Linea," recruited members from Barrio Azteca to fight the Sinaloans in 2008, and many gang members were killed or arrested.
+The group also helped the Juárez Cartel to move people and drugs as well as to acquire weapons and vehicles.

 The gang operates with a hierarchical structure similar to that of the army.
 A committee of "generals," both in and out of prison rule by consensus.
 Below them, captains control mini-plazas that are run by lieutenants.
 These command sergeants, who are not always fully-fledged members, and finally soldiers, or "indios," who are often underage and are used for the local distribution of small amounts of drugs.
 In addition, the gang has reportedly fixed some tactical errors that put it at an initial disadvantage, including beginning to use older model vehicles to maintain a lower profile and providing better training to its members.